Sheko100/alx-zero_day/0x03-git/README.md

-A git project in ALX program
+Updated readme for a git project in ALX program